amarula/chatgpt-code-review-gerrit-plugin/README.md

 Threads capture all prior interactions and evaluations involving ChatGPT within each Change Set.
 The history stored in these threads can be removed with the `/forget_thread` command.
-This functionality is crucial for preventing ChatGPT from merely recycling old responses in Stateful mode, particularly following modifications to configuration parameters.
+This functionality is crucial for preventing ChatGPT from merely recycling old responses, particularly following modifications to configuration parameters.

 #### Basic Syntax